Currency: GBP

 Electric Anchoring Windlasses are standard equipment for most new sailing yachts and motorboats nowadays.

-Upgrades on older yachts are increasingly popular with the advent of improved DC electric charging systems and the tendency towards longer lengths of anchor chain.
+Upgrades on older yachts are increasingly popular, with the advent of improved DC electric charging systems and the tendency towards longer anchor chains.

 The Jimmy Green Team can advise you on all the options regarding your anchoring system, whether you are looking for a suitable matching component to replace a part of the existing setup or starting afresh.